 - Investigating how approaches to intelligence vary across cultures.

-My research interest includes mass gathering medicine, prehospital care, disaster medicine, public health and systems research in clinical emergency medicine.
-As the Academic Director for the Royal Columbian Hospital Emergency Department, it is also my goal to promote the research interests of my colleagues, and to grow the research capacity and infrastructure for emergency medicine within Fraser Health.
+My research interests include mass gathering and event medicine, prehospital care, disaster medicine, public health and systems research in clinical emergency medicine.
+As a clinical associate professor in the Department of Emergency Medicine at UBC, it is also my goal to promote the research interests of my colleagues, and to grow the research capacity and infrastructure for emergency medicine within Fraser Health.

-Key Interestes: Indigenous and Mainstream Community Disaster Resiliency; Psychosocial Impacts of Disasters on Emergency Responders; and Managing Trauma for Disaster-Impacted Communities.
+Key Interests: Indigenous and Mainstream Community Disaster Resiliency; Psychosocial Impacts of Disasters on Emergency Responders; and Managing Trauma for Disaster-Impacted Communities.

 Dr. Pearce has participated in, and managed, numerous research projects in the field in disaster management and continues to assist governments and other organizations in policy evaluation, developing and auditing emergency and business continuity plans, evaluating post-emergency exercises, and providing training and education.
 Laurie is a part-time associate faculty member at Royal Roads University, the British Columbia Institute of Technology, and the Justice Institute of British Columbia where she teaches for the School of Public Safety at the undergraduate and certificate level.
 She also teaches for the School of Health, Community & Social Justice.